-If California were to follow the lead of the majority of other states 170 using a fee schedule and permit the court to reduce the statutory fee where clearly excessive, the certainty now provided by the fee schedule would be somewhat limited.
+If California were to follow the lead of the majority of other states 170 using a fee schedule and permit the court to reduce the statutory fee where clearly excessive, the certainty now provided by the fee schedule would be somewhat undercut.
 This is because the persons interested in the estate would have a right to court review of the reasonableness of the statutory fee; and, notwithstanding the statutory fee schedule, the court would have to determine the reasonableness of the fee under the circumstances of the particular estate.

-where the estate requires more than ordinary probate legal services, the California fee system does not provide certainty.
+Where the estate requires more than ordinary probate legal services, the California fee system does not provide certainty.
 The attorney is entitled to an additional fee for the extraordinary services, and the court must fix the reasonable value of those services.
-The responses to the Questionnaire indicate that the majority of lawyers request additional compensation in at least 25 percent of the estates they handle.
-The addition, there is some uncertainty in what constitutes an extraordinary service, and court time may be required to determine whether the particular service rendered is one for which the attorney is entitled to additional
+The responses to the Questionnaire indicate that most lawyers request additional compensation in at least 25 percent of the estates they handle.
+In addition, there is some uncertainty in what constitutes an extraordinary service, and court time may be required to determine whether the particular service rendered is one

-168. See, supra, note 97.
+^{168.} See, supra, note 97.

-169. See Table 6, supra, under "Comparison of California Fees With Fees Charged in Other States."
+^{169.} See Table 6, supra, under "Comparison of California Fees With Fees Charged in Other States."

-170. See Table 6, supra, under "Comparision of California Fees With Fees Charged in Other States."
+^{170.} See Table 6, supra, under "Comparision of California Fees With Fees Charged in Other States."